SimonLarsen/simonlarsen.github.io/pages/pandocs/index.md

             Bit 7   - Use Attribute File    (0=No, 1=Apply above ATF Number)
     A-F   Not used (zero)

-Before using this function, System Palette data should be initialized by PAL_TRN command, and (when used) Attribute File data should be initialized by ATTR_TRN.
+Before using this function, System Palette data should be initialized by `PAL_TRN` command, and (when used) Attribute File data should be initialized by `ATTR_TRN`.

 **SGB Command 0Bh - PAL\_TRN**